 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

 Motherhood is a challenge.
 It makes women grow and learn.
-And gain valuable skills.
+And along the way, you’re learning a ton of valuable skills.

 From fixing dinner to tackling the huge pile of laundry, moms know how to find efficiency within a system.

-Moms quickly learn how to locate the information they’re looking for.
-Whether they’re turning to Google to find out what is means when a strange smell is coming from a child’s nostril, or searching for money saving tips, moms aren’t afraid to seek out expert information.
+Whether you’re turning to Google to find out what is means when a strange smell is coming from your child’s nostril, or searching for money saving tips, you aren’t afraid to seek out expert information.

 Most moms, especially moms of a large family, are organized.
-They may not have started that way, but develop organization skills through necessity.
+They may not have started that way, but they do develop organization skills through necessity.

 When you’re trying to keep track of the shoes of lots of kids, make sure the diaper bag never runs out of diapers, and ensure your blog posts go out each week, organization keeps everyone from going crazy.